SylvieWillow/TalesOfTheStars/content/Concepts/Loyalist.md

-A political party within [[Saltmarsh]].
+A political party within [[Places/Saltmarsh/Saltmarsh]].
 Loyal to the kingdom of [[Keoland]].
 Comprised mostly of Dwarves, outsiders, and the town guard.